17 — The Palette Wars

 The Redesign

-This meant reworking the entire EMBER menu structure that had been built the day before.
+This meant reworking the entire EMBER menu structure built the day before.
 The submenu went from a dark ember-framed window to a clean standard popup.
 The stats display — shards, relics, streak, quests, gear score — moved from inline text in the submenu to a dedicated info box in the upper-left corner, always visible when the start menu is open.

 Death by a Thousand Pixels